ethereum/guide/mining.md

 ```
 ethminer -G -M --opencl-device XX
 ```
-Use `eth --list-devices` to list possible numbers to substitute for the `XX`.
+Use `ethminer --list-devices` to list possible numbers to substitute for the `XX`.

 ## Questions